ronyeh/music/index.md

 # Music Theory + JavaScript

 This tutorial demonstrates basic music concepts in JavaScript.
 All code on this page is MIT licensed.
+The source code [can be found here](https://github.com/ronyeh/music/tree/main).
+The source code for this website [can be found here](https://github.com/ronyeh/music/tree/gh-pages).

 ## Note